AI Try-On Experience for Online Fashion Retail

 Consumer Trust Remains the Critical Variable

 Despite technological advances, consumer adoption of AI try-on remains uneven.
-Research from Business Insider Intelligence found that while 75% of shoppers express interest in virtual fitting tools, actual usage rates are significantly lower.
+Research from Business Insider Intelligence found that while a meaningful share of shoppers express interest in virtual fitting tools, actual usage rates are significantly lower.
 The gap between interest and action stems largely from trust—shoppers question whether the virtual representation accurately reflects reality.
 Addressing this skepticism requires transparency about how the technology works and what limitations exist.

 Brands that have successfully driven adoption typically combine try-on features with robust size guides, real customer reviews mentioning fit accuracy, and easy return policies that serve as safety nets.
 Sephora's virtual artist technology, while primarily focused on makeup, provides a model for fashion: integrating the try-on experience seamlessly into the browsing journey rather than presenting it as a separate, optional step.
 Creating frictionless shopping experiences means embedding fitting assistance where customers naturally engage with products.